Whole Genome Sequencing Project

 How can I help?

 This project is supported by the MND Association and relies entirely on donations.
-If you would like to make a donation to the project, and help us achieve our vision of a world free from MND, click here.
+You can help us achieve our vision of a world free from MND by making a donation to the project.

 Read more about the UK Whole Genome Sequencing on our MND Research Blog.